 What is a VPN?

-A Virtual Private Networks (VPN) allows you to connect to the internet via a server run by a VPN provider.
+A VPN, or Virtual Private Network, is a service that allows you to connect to the internet via a server run by a VPN provider.
 All data traveling between your computer, phone or tablet, and this “VPN server” is securely encrypted.
 As a result of this setup, VPNs:

 - Provide privacy by hiding your internet activity from your ISP (and government)